james-jw/mongodb-rest-api/README.md

     <h4>Expressions</h4>

     Expressions can be used to generate dynamic values for use in querying and grouping.
-Expressions are permitted on either side of operator and surrounded with brackets:<code>{ }</code>.
+Expressions are permitted on either side of <code>=</code> operator.
+Brackets <code>{ }</code> are used to denote the extent of an expression.
+Lastly, variable paths must be prefixed with the <code>$</code> sign.
 For example to group orders by their final after tax price you could write:

     <pre><code>$group-by={$price * ($taxRate + 1)}</code></pre>